Sun Loving Shrubs

 SPRUCE (Picea)

 Well-suited to full sun, spruce shrubs provide strong structure and year-round color, performing best in bright, open conditions where their form and foliage can fully develop.
 Picea abies ‘Pumila’ is grown for its compact, mounded habit and dense green needles that hold their shape with minimal intervention, creating a consistent presence in sunny settings.
-Its slow growth and natural form make it easy to maintain while thriving in full sun.
+Its slow growth and natural form make it easy to maintain.

 Related: See All Conifers ➔